 I often wake up in the morning with a specific idea in my head on what to write about as my next FB post.
-In one occasion, I wake up with a clear idea that what I wrote yesterday should be corrected and how it should be corrected.
+In one occasion, I woke up with a clear idea that what I wrote yesterday should be corrected and how it should be corrected.
 Upon examining the correction, I realized how much better it was.
 Where did the idea come from?

-Sometimes I do not know what to write or how to say draft it.
+Sometimes I do not know what to write or how to say or draft it.
 I will sit in front of my laptop and just wait.
 Then the ideas and the words come.

 I like watching YouTube videos.
-While watching one day, it would strike me strongly that it is what I should write about next.
-One morning while scanning the news in my phone and drinking coffee at Starbucks, a news item appears that perfectly supports what I was planning to write.
+While watching one day, it struck me strongly that it was what I should write about next.
+One morning while scanning the news in my phone and drinking coffee at Starbucks, a news item appeared that perfectly supported what I was planning to write.